Vechta: Transport

 Vechta lies on the Delmenhorst-Hesepe railway and offers connections to Osnabrück and Bremen.

 Population development

 Vechta has become a very rich city with a high quality of living, so Vechta is one of the rare German towns that still has a growing population.

+In addition, Vechta with nearby Cloppenburg have both the highest fertility rates and lowest median ages in Germany, due to the large Catholic population.

 Theatre

 Vechta is a fixed venue for the Landesbühne Niedersachsen Nord, founded in 1952.
 The headquarter is located in Wilhelmshaven, which stages annually up to ten performances at the Metropoltheater.
 The theatre offers 272 seats.

 Stoppelmarkt

 Stoppelmarkt was first mentioned as a market in 1298.
 In earlier times, it was held in the streets of the city within the fortress walls.
 Even then, merchants from many European countries came to Vechta.
 In 1577 the city of Vechta was hit by the plague.
 Therefore, the market had to be moved to an open field outside the city walls.
 Since the stubble remains of the last harvest were still standing on the field, the market was henceforth called Stoppelmarkt.
 In 2020 and 2021 the market was cancelled because of the COVID-19 pandemic.